Results Monitoring Database

 Number of additional women and men expected to have access to improved services.

-Fiscal impact to host governments: Fees and taxes paid to the government.
+Fees and taxes paid to the government.

-Employment effects:
+Employment effects: |

 Direct short-term jobs created (during construction).

-Direct long-term jobsd created (during oepration).
+Direct long-term jobs created (during operation).

 Predicted - Financial Close

-Actual - Post-Completion Monitoring (PCM)
+Actual - Completion of Monitoring (PCM)

 Key Fields Explained